Blog

 This means that for every dollar spent on advertising, you generated $10 in sales.

 While on one hand, TACoS provides a comprehensive view of the impact of your advertising strategy on your business as a whole, ACoS, on the other, zeroes in on ad campaign efficiency.
-It measures the relationship between your ad spend and your ad sales.
+It measures the relationship between your ad spend and your ad-attributed sales.

 The formula for ACoS is: